High Line Canal: Irrigation

-Recreation
+Recreation and ownership

 Although the HLC was originally built for the purpose of irrigation, today it is better known to Colorado residents as a source of recreation.
-The canal itself (and the water flowing through it) is owned by Denver Water, and the adjoining maintenance road was entirely closed to the public until 1970.
+For just over a century, the canal itself (and the water flowing through it) was owned by Denver Water, but in 2024 Denver Water transferred ownership of a 45-mile segment of the HLC to Arapahoe County, with a conservation easement held by the High Line Canal Conservancy.
+The adjoining maintenance road was entirely closed to the public until 1970.
 Today it remains closed to all unauthorized motor vehicles, but approximately 60 mi of the road have been improved for use as a recreational trail open to non-motorized users.
 Designated a National Landmark Trail, it is a popular destination for Denver's outdoor enthusiasts and is open all year to hikers, bikers, joggers, and (along some segments) equestrians.
 The High Line Canal Trail is shaded for much of its length by mature cottonwood trees, and the surface of the pathway ranges from hard-packed dirt to concrete.
-Though the HLC is owned by Denver Water, five agencies have recreational agreements to maintain sections of the trails:
+Five agencies have recreational agreements to maintain sections of the trails:

 In January 2009, The Trust for Public Land helped place a conservation easement on 20 acre of land adjacent to the popular High Line Canal Trail.

 The HLC supplies water to Buell Lake in Cherry Hills Village.